tskit-dev/tskit-site/_software/SLiM.md

   1 { sim.addSubpop("p1", 500); }
   2000 late() { sim.treeSeqOutput("out.trees"); }
 ---
-SLiM is an evolutionary simulation framework that combines a powerful engine for population genetic simulations with the capability of modeling arbitrarily complex evolutionary scenarios.
+SLiM is a forwards-time population genetics simulator capable of simulating arbitrarily complex evolutionary scenarios.
 The underlying individual-based simulation engine is highly optimized to enable modeling of entire chromosomes in large populations.
 There is also a graphical user interface